 The Chicago Nerd Comedy Festival has been lighting up the theatre scene in Chicago since 2013.
-The organizers were considering canceling their event this year in light of the pandemic, but they decided to test out our virtual platform to see how their festival might thrive in a new environment.
-They adapted their performance structure to both live and pre-recorded, decided to make the ticketing free and encouraged donations.
+The organizers considered canceling their event in light of the pandemic, but they decided to test out our virtual platform to see how their festival might thrive in a new environment.
+They adapted their performance structure to both live and pre-recorded, decided to make the ticketing free, and encouraged donations.

 We were recently able to sit down with the organizing team behind the festival, who shared a bit about how they carried that intimate festival experience into their audiences homes, and how they’d like to approach future virtual performance-based events.

 “One of the biggest challenges we found with doing a show in this fashion was the content we’d receive from performers.
 We would get video and audio that was top tier, and some that was filmed on an older device.
 The consistency wasn’t there.
 I think it has a lot to do with the energy as well.
 We didn’t get enough fresh content, which is just the nature of what we were working with.”Matt Peters, Producer

 “Exactly.
 In this weird environment, it’s hard to get together to film new content.
 There’s a lot of energy missing from that lack of interaction with feeding off audience energy, so since we were accepting recordings, we might consider editing them so they’re a bit tighter and you don’t see people walking around or a delay of audience laughter.”John Craig, Producer

 Ticketing and Donations

 “We had a unique situation this year, and everyone’s going through rough times right now.
 An option that we wanted to make available was for performers to accept donations.
 So by charging for tickets, right out of the gate, we thought might discourage people from donating to the performers or Brave Space Alliance.”Matt Peters, Producer

 Setting Live Performers and Their Audiences up for Success